cmdcnd/IncidentResponse/docs/1.Preparation/1.10-Incident_Tracking_and_Reporting/README.md

 <details>
 <summary>INCIDENT ID</summary>

-* Question text: Incident or case ID
+* Question text: Incident or case ID</br>
-* User notes: N/A
+* User notes: N/A</br>
-* Question type: text field
+* Question type: text field</br>
-* Variable name: incident_id (string)
+* Variable name: incident_id (string)</br>
-* Purpose: To uniquely identify incidents for storage and tracking over time.
+* Purpose: To uniquely identify incidents for storage and tracking over time.</br>
 * Developer notes: We recommend auto-generating IDs rather than prompting the user to create/submit one.
-If you plan to share incident with others, we suggest not making your org's name part of the incident ID (e.g., verizonBreach_00001).
+If you plan to share incident with others, we suggest not making your org's name part of the incident ID (e.g., verizonBreach_00001).</br>
-* Miscellaneous: N/A
+* Miscellaneous: N/A</br>

 </details>